Masses of the conjectured H-dibaryon at different temperatures: DISCUSSIONS

 \section{DISCUSSIONS}

-We have made a simulation in an attempt to understand the nature of the conjectured particle H-dibaryon with $2+1$ flavor QCD with clover fermion.
-We determine the mass differences of H-diabaryon and double $\Lambda$ at different temperatures which are listed in table~\ref{tab:mass}.
+We have made a simulation in an attempt to determine the masses of the conjectured H-dibaryon with $2+1$ flavor QCD with clover fermion at nine different temperatures.
+In the meantime, we also calculate the masses of $N$, $\Sigma$, $\Xi$ and $\Lambda$.
+The results are collected in table~\ref{tab:mass}.
+The spectral density distribution of those particle's correlation function are computed to understand the mass spectrum obtained by extrapolation method.

 In our simulation, the change of temperature is represented by the change of $T/T_c$. $T_c$ is pseudocritical temperature determined via renormalized Polyakov loop and estimated to be $T_c = 185(4)\, {\rm MeV}$~\cite{Aarts:2014nba,Aarts:2020vyb}.